GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/README.md

 # Stardew_Valley_Cheater_VS_Speedrunner
-A custom stardew valley duo run where two player try to reach perfection before each other.
-One player can cheat (with a some restrictions), the other has to go vanilla (can use scripts toh, as long as they are not exploits)
+A custom stardew valley duo run where two players competeto be the first achieving perfection.
+One player can cheat (with a few minor restrictions), the other one has play completely vanilla (no mods, no bugs, exc)

+More info in the RULES page.